liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you set me up
 1. it is an ongoing investigation
 1. thanks though
-1. I’m not the one in possessing of it
 1. loading-carry capacity
 1. what's the theory of the algorithm
 1. project justice